 Example: Old Fisherman’s Wharf/Wharf I, Monterey has a sign at the entrance indicating no bike riding, since this wharf’s relatively narrow walkway is often heavily used by pedestrians.
-The sign is high up, to help prevent vandalism–but this also making it hard for most people to notice it.
-(And the sign is often tagged regardless.)
+The sign is high up, to help prevent vandalism–unfortunately, this also makes it hard for most people to notice.
+(And the sign is sometimes tagged/wording is covered by stickers.)

 Will you get a ticket for riding on a sidewalk where prohibited?
 Use common sense.
 If you bike slowly and are considerate of others (e.g., yielding to pedestrians, and mindful of business entranceways), in most places in Monterey County, it is unlikely–although it is possible– that you will be ticketed for sidewalk riding.
 For specifics on some Monterey County cities, see below.